Zambia - Livingstone Community Teaching

 In choosing this project, volunteers will be making a commitment to work with some of the most impoverished communities in the area, with the end goal of improving both the educational levels of the students as well as stressing the importance and value of a good education.

-Volunteers at this project will be working in one of six different schools in the area.
+Volunteers at this project will be working in one of the schools in the area.
 These schools educate extremely underserved populations of children, including orphans and especially vulnerable kids.

 Volunteer Work and Contribution